WhatisRT/CIPs/CIP-1694/README.md

 Properly authorized governance actions are applied on an epoch boundary (they are **enacted**).

-PV it is unclear whether proposing a new action is the same thing as voting for an action that has not yet been propsed
+PV it is unclear whether proposing a new action is the same thing as voting for an action that has not yet been proposed

 #### Hard Forks